Adventure Charters

 will work if the water is around 30’ or more in depth, unless your

-engine is fairly quiet.
+engine is fairly quiet in whuch case you can troll shallower water.
 Bass prefer ambushing their prey and will

 hang around boulder fields, rocky bottoms, or sandbars with drastic